-The type varbit<W> denotes a bit-string with a width of at most W bits, where W must be a non-negative integer that is a compile-time known value.
+The type varbit<W> denotes a bit-string with a width of at most w bits, where w must be a non-negative integer that is a compile-time known value.
 For example, the type varbit<120> denotes the type of bit-string values that may have between 0 and 120 bits.
 Most operations that are applicable to fixed-size bit-strings (unsigned numbers) cannot be performed on dynamically sized bit-strings.
+Note that varbit<W> type refers to both cases of varbit<W> and varbit<(expression)> where the width is compile-time known.